SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 Future student representatives usually form different groups (forming an electoral roll/list) or run individually and then each of them during the *assemblea d'istituto* makes a speech in front of all the students setting out objectives, intentions and proposals for the school year in question.

-Before the elections, it is allowed to hang bill and posters but also to distribute leaflets, brochures and use other means of electoral propaganda in the school to spread the ideas of each roll among the students.
+Before the elections, it is allowed to hang bills and posters but also to distribute leaflets and brochures and use other means of electoral propaganda in the school to spread the ideas of each roll among the students.
 All this usually happens in October in conjunction with the election of class candidates.

 <details>
     <summary>Election details</summary>

     <p>The ways student representatives are elected can vary from school to school.
 In my case (>500 total students) the rules are the following (skipping overly technical details):</p>
     <ul>
-    <li>Every electoral roll can contain up to 8 candidates and minimum of 20 presenters; it must be marked by a short motto and a Roman numeral is assigned to the roll following the chronological order of enrollment</li>
+    <li>Every electoral roll can contain up to 8 candidates and a minimum of 20 presenters; it must be marked by a short motto and a Roman numeral is assigned to the roll following the chronological order of enrollment</li>
     <li>All students, when voting candidates, can express only one vote for electoral roll (or individual candidate) and a maximum of 2 preferences for that roll</li>
     <li>The vote is expressed (personally and secretly) by placing a cross on the Roman number of the chosen list; preferences must be indicated by placing a cross in the box next to the name of the candidate</li>
     <li>At the end of the ballot, the members of the constituency proceed with the counting and report the results to the Electoral Commission (<em>Commessione Elettorale</em>) at the school office (<em>segreteria didattica</em>)</li>